Ramu (1966 film): Development

-While in Bombay (now Mumbai) for the production of the film Do Kaliyaan (1968), M. Saravanan of AVM Productions chanced upon a film banner featuring Kishore Kumar and a boy.
-Saravanan learned the Hindi film was Door Gagan Ki Chhaon Mein (1964), and Chinna Menon, the manager of the Bombay branch of AVM, told him it was unsuccessful but he was convinced the story was different.
+While in Bombay for the production of the film Do Kaliyan (1968), M. Saravanan of AVM Productions chanced upon a film banner featuring Kishore Kumar and a boy.
+Saravanan learned the Hindi film was Door Gagan Ki Chhaon Mein (1964), and Chinna Menon, the manager of AVM's Bombay branch, told him it was unsuccessful but he was convinced the story was different.
 After enquiring further about the story, he learned it was about a mute boy.
 Saravanan asked Menon for a print of Door Gagan Ki Chhaon Mein to watch but Menon did not take the request seriously.
 Subramaniam of Venus Pictures had bought the rights to remake the film in Tamil for ₹10000 but later sold the rights to Saravanan for the same amount plus ₹5000.

 Saravanan screened Door Gagan Ki Chhaon Mein for his father A. V. Meiyappan; brothers Murugan and Kumaran; directors Krishnan–Panju; screenwriter Javar N. Seetharaman and director A. C. Tirulokchandar.
-Krishnan–Panju detested the film and Seetharaman believed a film featuring a child in a prominent role could only succeed if the child had powerful dialogue, evidenced by the success of AVM's Kalathur Kannamma (1960); he was sceptical because the boy in Door Gagan Ki Chhaon Mein was mute.
+Krishnan–Panju detested the film and Seetharaman believed a film featuring a child in a prominent role could only succeed if the child had powerful dialogue, evidenced by the success of AVM's Kalathur Kannamma (1960), whereas the boy in Door Gagan Ki Chhaon Mein is mute.
 Saravanan suggested writing the cause of the boy's muteness, an idea Seetharaman accepted and began writing the screenplay.
-Tirulokchandar was finalised as director, and was paid ₹40000.
-After the title Ramu was finalised, friends of Saravanan had misgivings but he refused to change the title.
+Tirulokchandar was finalised as director, and paid ₹40000.
+After the title Ramu was finalised, Saravanan's friends had misgivings but he refused to change the title.
 The film was produced by Murugan, Kumaran and Saravanan under Uma Productions, a subsidiary of AVM.
-Cinematography was handled by T. Muthusamy and D. Rajagopal, editing by R. G. Gope, and art direction by A. K. Sekhar.
+Cinematography was assigned to T. Muthusamy and D. Rajagopal, and art direction to A. K. Sekhar.

 Casting and filming

 After Kalathur Kannamma, AVM had not approached Gemini Ganesh for any film.
 When Ganesh met AVM and asked why, AVM said they could not afford to meet Ganesh's financial demands, which was substantially higher than the ₹10,000–₹20,000 they were paying other actors.
 Ganesh said he would be willing to act for any amount.
-Though Murugan, Kumaran and Saravanan planned to cast Jaishankar, whom they felt was the right person to subdue the dacoits onscreen, Meiyappan felt Ganesh could better convey the character's grief for his wife's death and his son's loss of voice; they agreed with their father's choice of Ganesh.
+Though Murugan, Kumaran and Saravanan planned to cast Jaishankar, who they felt was the right person to subdue the dacoits onscreen, Meiyappan felt Ganesh could better convey the character's grief for his wife's death and his son's loss of speech; they agreed with their father's choice of Ganesh.